-A note on Philip de Laszlo and picture framing
+A note on Philip de László and picture framing

 by Lynn Roberts

 Philip de László was born in Hungary in 1869.
-He studied art in Budapest, Paris and Munich, but spent most of his working life in England, from his marriage in 1907 until his death in 1937, becoming a successful and sought-after society portraitist.
+He studied art in Budapest, Paris and Munich, but spent most of his working life in England, after moving from Vienna in 1907 until his death in 1937, becoming a successful and sought-after society portraitist.
 His first significant commission had been from the Bulgarian royal family in 1894; this was succeeded by work for Pope Leo XIII, the kings of England and Spain, the Kaiser, President Roosevelt, and the Emperor Franz Joseph of Austria.
 He is remembered today as a society portraitist, but his sitters included the great and good of all professions, as well as the less celebrated.

 We can derive information about de László's framing practices both from his correspondence and from the physical evidence in the frames themselves.
 His letters to clients repeat, with variations, one particular sentence: ‘...I always prefer to paint in the frame, and if possible choose a genuine old one...'
 (National Portrait Gallery, De László Archive, Box 052).
 Many of these frames were obtained in London by de László himself; the majority from two framemakers, Emile Remy, whose label appears on quite a number of his paintings, and F.C.
 Buck of Baker Street, of whom de László wrote in 1933 that he ‘has been supplying frames to my sitters for the last thirty-two years' (Box 076).
 Both framemakers are discussed in more detail below.